- Get in touch

 - Peatland is a natural water absorber and actually reduces flooding.

-- If everyone switched to a plant based compostable option, we would reduce carbon release in the UK by 630,000 tonnes of Co2.
+- If everyone switched to a plant based compostable option, we would reduce carbon release in the UK by 880,000 tonnes of Co2 (equivalent of driving to the moon 4600 times).